Apanatshka/Apanatshka.github.io/_posts/2016-04-27-pushy-automata.md

 tags:     [theory, automata, computation, push-down automata, stack, context-free languages, context-free grammar, context-free]
 ---

 Welcome back!
 This is my second post in a [series]({% post_url 2016-03-28-theory-of-computation %}) on Automata.
+I decided to do another theory post first on context-free languages, and only afterwards start on a more implementation-heavy post about implementing this kind of theory in Rust for practically useful stuff.
+There is of course still code in this post as well :)

 I'll start with a quick refresher, but for more details read the [first post]({% post_url 2016-04-10-finite-automata %}).

 # Finite Automata refresher